Tradeshift/io/README.md

   // Something went horribly wrong
 }

+// This next API is under consideration, it might not be implemented.
 // Load app and keep it open in the background (or could be in a SideBar or a floating window) try {
   const openedApp = client.open(appId, data);